BillJr99/Ursinus-WebMobile/_pages/Activities/activity-virtualmemory4.md

         - "To what sections does each highlighted portion of code compile in a C program?"
         - "How much memory should we allocate to the stack and how much to the heap?
 In other words, how should we divide up our available memory among these regions?"
         - "What is the address of the two <code>malloc</code>'ed values?
 How about the integer variables <code>a</code> and <code>b</code>?"
         - "Suppose this program was loaded at physical location 0x00000100.
 What would be the actual physical addresses of the two <code>malloc</code>'ed values?
-What mathematical operator would we need to apply to the logical address of each <code>malloc</code>'ed space?"
+What mathematical operator would we need to apply to the logical address of each <code>malloc</code>'ed space?
+Hint - the warmup question will show you the starting address of each region of a program!"
         - "When you access a and b, what accesses take place to get to the heap?"

 tags: